y-board/light-the-y-code/programming_modules.md

 - #defined values

 ## exercises
-1. Turn on LEDs 1, 5, and 10.
+1. Turn on LEDs 1, 13, and 17.
 Make them 3 different colors.

-1. Turn on LED1 as red.
-Wait 2 seconds and then turn it off and then turn on LED2 as red.
-Wait 2 seconds and move the red light to LED3.
-Repeat this delay and move the red light to LED4 and then LED5.
+1. Turn on LED5 as red.
+Wait 2 seconds and then turn it off and immediately turn on LED6 as red.
+Wait 2 seconds and move the red light to LED7.
+Repeat this delay and move the red light to LED8, then LED9, then off.

 1. Make the speaker play a C note for 3 seconds and then stop.